hyperledger-archives/indy-sdk/README.md

     sudo apt-get update
     sudo apt-get install -y {library}

-* {library} must be replaced with libindy, libnullpay, libvcx or indy-cli.
+* {library} must be replaced with libindy, libnullpay or indy-cli.
 * (xenial|bionic) xenial for 16.04 Ubuntu and bionic for 18.04 Ubuntu.
 * {release channel} must be replaced with master, rc or stable to define corresponded release channel.
 Please See the section "Release channels" above for more details.